-If you come across another version, let us know in the discussions so we can update our review.
+If you come across another version, let us know in the discussions, and we'll update our review.

 The Google Nest Mini and the Amazon Echo Dot Gen 4 are similar speakers, so depending on your usage habits, you may prefer one over the other.
 The Amazon is better for voice assistants since it has a better ambient noise performance, so the voice assistant can understand you better in noisy settings.
-While the Amazon has built-in Alexa support, the Google has built-in Google Assistant.
-Unlike the Amazon, the Google also supports Chromecast.
+While the Amazon speaker has built-in Alexa support, the Google speaker has built-in Google Assistant.
+Unlike the Amazon model, the Google one also supports Chromecast.

 The Google Nest Audio and the Amazon Echo Dot Gen 4 are similar speakers, so depending on your usage habits, you may prefer one over the other.
-The Amazon is better for voice assistant support, as it has a better ambient noise performance.
-However, the Google is better for music and videos.
-It has a more balanced sound profile out-of-the-box, and it gets louder.
-It also supports Chromecast, unlike the Amazon.
+The Amazon is better for voice assistant support, as it has better ambient noise performance.
+However, the Google speaker is better for music and videos.
+It has a more balanced sound profile out of the box, and it gets louder.
+It also supports Chromecast, unlike the Amazon speaker.

 The Sonos Move is a more versatile speaker than the Amazon Echo Dot Gen 4.
 The Sonos can be battery-operated, so it's portable enough to use outside.
-It has an IP56 rating for dust and water resistance, though we don't test for this.
+It has an IP56 rating for dust and water resistance, so you don't need to worry about it getting a bit dirty or wet when taking it outdoors with you.
 It also has a better-balanced sound profile out-of-the-box, and it can get louder.
 However, the Amazon is a bit better for voice assistants thanks to its ambient noise performance, which helps the voice assistant understand your commands more clearly in noisy environments.